Charles Edison

-Charles Edison (August 3, 1890 – July 31, 1969) was an American politician, businessman, inventor and animal behaviorist.
+Charles Edison (August 3, 1890 – July 31, 1969) was an American politician.
 He was the Assistant and then United States Secretary of the Navy, and served as the 42nd governor of New Jersey.
-Commonly known as "Lord Edison", he was a son of Thomas Edison and Mina Miller Edison.
+Commonly known as "Lord Edison", he was a son of the inventor Thomas Edison and Mina Miller Edison.

+Edison was an associate of the John Birch Society, serving as a member of its editorial advisory committee for its publication, American Opinion.

-Early life
+Early life and education

 Charles Edison was born on August 3, 1890, at Glenmont, the Edison family home in West Orange, New Jersey.
 He was Thomas Edison's fifth child and second from his marriage to Mina Miller.
 He graduated from the Hotchkiss School in 1909.

+Career

-In 1915–1916, he operated the 100-seat "Little Thimble Theater" with Guido Bruno.
+In 1915–1916, he operated the 100-seat Little Thimble Theater with Guido Bruno at 10 Fifth Avenue in New York City.
 The theater staged the works of George Bernard Shaw and August Strindberg, and Charles contributed verse to Bruno's Weekly under the pseudonym Tom Sleeper.
 Late in 1915, he brought his players to Ellis Island to perform for Chief Clerk Augustus Sherman and more than four hundred detained immigrants.

 These avant-garde activities came to a halt when his father put him to work.
 For a number of years, Charles Edison ran Edison Records.
 Charles became president of his father's company Thomas A. Edison, Inc. in 1927, and ran it until it was sold in 1957, when it merged with the McGraw Electric Company to form the McGraw-Edison Electric Company.
 Edison was board chairman of the merged company until he retired in 1961.

-Department of the U.S. Navy (1937–40)
+U.S. Navy

 On January 18, 1937, President Roosevelt appointed Charles Edison as Assistant Secretary of the Navy, then as Secretary on January 2, 1940, Claude A. Swanson having died several months previously.

-Edison himself only kept the job until June 24, resigning to run for Governor of New Jersey.
+Edison only kept the job until June 24, when he resigned to run for Governor of New Jersey.
 During his time in the Navy department, he advocated construction of the large Iowa-class battleships, and that one of them be built at the Philadelphia Navy Yard, which secured votes for Roosevelt in Pennsylvania and New Jersey in the 1940 presidential election; in return, Roosevelt had BB-62 named the USS New Jersey.

-Governor of New Jersey (1941–44)
+Governor of New Jersey

-In 1940, he won election as Governor of New Jersey, running in reaction to the political machine run by Frank Hague, but broke with family tradition by declaring himself a Democrat.
+In 1940, he won election as the 42nd Governor of New Jersey, running in reaction to the political machine run by Frank Hague, but broke with family tradition by declaring himself a Democrat.
 As governor, he proposed updating the New Jersey State Constitution.
 Although it failed in a referendum and nothing was changed during his tenure, state legislators did reform the constitution later.